 Winter is a special time for surfers everywhere.
-The summer crowds thin out, and the surf starts to get bigger and more consistent.
+The summer crowds thin out and the surf starts to get bigger and more consistent.
 Along with all the stoke that winter surfing brings, winter also means cold.
 Ranging from chilly to freezing depending on where you’re surfing, the cold is going to hit you pre-surf, mid-session, and post-surf, so it pays to be prepared.

-I remember being younger and hating surfing in the winter, because it meant tears and the feeling of needles while my feet thawed.
+I remember being younger and hating surfing in the winter because it meant tears and the feeling of needles while my feet thawed.
 The real reason it was so miserable was that I didn’t have the right gear I needed to surf winter waves comfortably.
 But it doesn’t have to be like that for you.
 If you want to maximize your wave count this winter, you’ll need to stay as warm as possible.
 Sometimes cranking the heat in your car just won’t cut it for reheating your frozen digits.
-If you’re trying to get a quick session before work or during lunch or get rid of your excuses about how it’s cold, you’ll need to be smart about your gear.
+If you’re trying to get a quick session in before work or during lunch, or get rid of your excuses about how it’s too cold to surf, you’ll need to be smart about your gear.
 To help you, I’ve put together a list of some of my personal favorite items to help you stay warm from surf check to your drive home this winter.
-Here is my list of our winter surf essentials.
+Here is my list of winter surf essentials.

-Quiksilver 3mm Highline+ Split Toe Wetsuit Boots: $60
+We Recommend: Quiksilver 3mm Highline+ Split Toe Wetsuit Boots ($60)

 When the water gets cold, you’ll want to have a pair of warm booties to keep your feet warm.
 Nothing is worse than going to pop up on the wave of the day only to slip off your board because your feet feel like they’re frozen solid.
-The next closest thing is probably the pain of feeling your feet freeze and thaw out on the way back to your car.
+The next closest thing is probably the pain of feeling your feet thaw out on the way back to your car.
 Fortunately, you can skip both of these pains with some surf booties.
-When it comes to choosing a pair, thicker neoprene will keep your feet nice and toasty, but also means less board feel.
-The key is to find a nice balance so you can rip to your full potential.
-Look no further than the Quiksilver 3mm Highline Plus Split Toe.
+A great choice are the Quiksilver 3mm Highline Plus Split Toe.
 These offer warmth, board feel, and durability without stretching your wallet too thin.
-The Inertia’s wetsuit guide has some bootie suggestions as well.

 Cold Water Wax

 It’s winter.
 You need to change your wax from the summer coat.
 If you’re lucky enough to live somewhere the water temp stays above 60°F you maybe can get away with cool weather wax.
-For the rest of us, we’ll need some cold water wax and trust the best to keep our boards grippy.
+For the rest of us, we’ll need some cold water wax to keep our boards grippy.